MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/primitive-operations-counter.md

 ## Invoking the Primitive Operations Counter

-To run the Quantum Trace Simulator with the Primitive Operations Counter, you must create a [`QCTraceSimulatorConfiguration`](xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration) instance, set the `UsePrimitiveOperationsCounter` property to **true**, and then create a new [`QCTraceSimulator`](xref:microsoft.quantum.simulation.simulators.QCTraceSimulators.QCTraceSimulator) instance with the `QCTraceSimulatorConfiguration` as the parameter.
+To run the Quantum Trace Simulator with the Primitive Operations Counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UsePrimitiveOperationsCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with the `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();